ashwinma14/quillworks-site/VISUAL_WORKFLOW.md

 4. If regression: Rollback changes

 ### Snapshot Corruption
-1. Restore from backup: `npm run snapshots restore`
+1. Restore from backup: `npm run snapshots:restore YYYY-MM-DD`
 2. If no backup: Checkout from last tag
 3. Regenerate snapshots
 4. Create new backup immediately